 - disable temporary internet files (29)

-- disable temporary internet files windows 7 (2)
+- disable temporary internet files in win 7 registry (3)